chindraba-ga/dash_proj_01/CONTRIBUTING.md

 ## Feature requests and enhancements

 Treat these like an issue you found.
 This project is small enough that there probably are not any meaningful enhancements possible that are not already planned without taking it out of its planned scope.
-Asking, or offereing, won't hurt anything however, and suggestions are always welcome.
+Asking, or offering, won't hurt anything however, and suggestions are always welcome.
 So create and submit an [Issue](../../issues) anyway. ([See above](#issues-and-bugs).)

 [TOP](#contents)